90zlaya/ultimate-cheatsheet-for-developers/shell/linux.md

 # Linux
-> Family of open source Unix-like operating systems based on the Linux kernel
+> Family of open source Unix-like operating systems based on the Linux kernel.

 Read more about [Linux](https://www.linux.org/).